magstewart/wildfire-project/README.md

 # Using Machine Learning to Optimize Wildifre Investigations

 The objective of this project is to create a tool to optimize the process of wildfire investigations.
+Machine learning is used to predict the probability of human cause and produce a priority sort order for investigations.
+This tool would enable Washington state to reduce the number of investigations each year by 70% while maximizing the amount of fire suppression funds that can be recovered. <br>

-An example of this tool deployed as a web app can be seen [here](http://fireinvestigator.online).
+An example of this model deployed as a web app can be seen [here](http://fireinvestigator.online).

 ### Business Understanding